kostia/jquery.li18n/README.md

 ## Why?

-* It does exactly what it promises: translates with interpolations.
+* It does exactly what it promises: translation, interpolation, custom localization, locale fallback etc...
 * It is lightweight: less than 100 LoC.
 * Full test coverage.